freelancefastrak/btfs/README.md

 # btfs
 Bittorrent client for Plan 9 [unfinished]

-JUst downloaded this asI try and see how the BTFS can improve my peer to peer contribution
+Just downloaded this repository as I try and see how the BTFS can improve my peer to peer contribution